allecsc/Altover/README.md

 https://github.com/user-attachments/assets/aeb14a5f-7cab-4a0f-bbbf-f679bf772d93

-<h2 align="left">👀 What is Altover?</h2>
+<h2 align="left">👀 What is Altover Standalone?</h2>

 ###

-Altover is a refined fusion of Zen themes—rooted in [Nebula](https://github.com/JustAdumbPrsn/Zen-Nebula), inspired by [Natsumi](https://github.com/greeeen-dev/natsumi-browser), [Zemini](https://github.com/Mohammed55Z/Zemini), and [ZenZero](https://github.com/sameerasw/ZenZero), and shaped with a personal edge.
-It takes glassmorphism further, blending sharp minimal lines with soft blur and subtle golden highlights for a sleek, elevated UI experience.
+Altover Standalone is the next step in defining my own view.
+For those like me who always have way too many tabs open—and with the unloader issues in recent Zen updates—heavily animated themes have made Zen feel sluggish and unresponsive.
+Thus, I've decided to optimize Altover as much as possible, keeping the same vibe and getting rid of anything extra.
+This is still a work in progress, but I believe it's good enough for now.

+Inspired by [Nebula](https://github.com/JustAdumbPrsn/Zen-Nebula), [Natsumi](https://github.com/greeeen-dev/natsumi-browser), [Zemini](https://github.com/Mohammed55Z/Zemini), and [ZenZero](https://github.com/sameerasw/ZenZero).
+Thank you!

 ###

 ## ✨ Features

-- Black glass aesthetic with golden highlights
+- Accent highlights _(choose your own by editing theme)_
 - Floating panels with smooth transitions
 - Seamless, minimal UI elements
-- Glowing, golden animations
+- Glowing animations
 - Clean and simplified container styles
 ---

 ## 💫 Sine Setup & Altover Installation (Recommended)

-To get Altover working correctly, follow the steps below.
-This setup builds on **Sine**, uses the **Nebula** theme as a base, and layers on custom styling for a refined, glassy aesthetic.
+To get Altover Standalone working correctly, follow the steps below.
+This setup needs **Sine** for installation.

 ---